 Rockhopper Exploration plc (the ‘Company’ or ‘Rockhopper’) is an AIM listed company and is required by the London Stock Exchange to apply a recognised corporate governance code.
 The Company is required to give details of how it complies with the chosen code and, where it departs from the code, provide an explanation of the reasons for doing so.

-The board will assess its compliance with the QCA Code on an annual basis and publish the status of compliance in its annual report and accounts.
-As part of the annual review, the board will consider whether it continues to remain appropriate to apply the QCA Code.
+The Board assesses its compliance with the QCA Code on an annual basis and publishes the status of compliance in its annual report and accounts.
+As part of the annual review, the Board considers whether it continues to remain appropriate to apply the QCA Code.